 One thing that helped my students truly comprehend what the Reconstruction period was like for African American women and men was the background history.
 It was short enough for struggling readers, but provided plenty of information.
 Also, I liked the handouts that stated the situations and arguments that various groups in South was grappling with.
 That arguments allowed students to know exactly how people during that period justified their actions.
 They really got into playing out those scenarios.
 The most important part of the lesson, though, was the questions that asked how students would respond to those same scenarios.

-When dealing with the role play, the students had a chance to see things from a different perspective.
+During the Reconstructing the South role play, the students had a chance to see things from a different perspective.
 Many of them reflected on why the racial tension was there and still exists today.
 The only unfortunate part of the lesson was when we had to end it.
 Two weeks after completing the scenario, the students are asking me for another one, or at least to do it again!
 Thanks so much for such a great resource!

 Students felt like they could bring to class their own elements of past history, as well as the problems that freedmen/women faced during the era.
 The prompt allowed for student freedom, as I facilitated discussion around the room.
 Students enjoyed this but also looked to me for advice and with questions often.
 The discussion students had, once into each problem, was meaningful and addressed the major challenges many faced at the time.
 Every so often, I would also chime in and guide students toward insight they may have missed.